 That’s the first thing to consider.
-If your potential (or actual) adversary presses for arbitration, you can assume they’re doing so for reasons that will advance their interests.
-You must first try to grasp what, exactly, those reasons are.
+If your potential (or actual) adversary presses for arbitration you can assume they’re doing so for reasons that will advance their interests.
+You must first try to grasp what those reasons are.
 The degree to which their interests may be advanced, and yours affected, for good or ill, must be considered.

-Sometimes your interests are tied together, often in an inversely proportional way.
-Something that benefits you may, necessarily, harm your adversary, and vice versa.
-These are zero sum considerations.
-For example, suppose one party wants a quick resolution but the other party wants a delay.
-A lengthening of time to resolve the dispute will affect the parties in opposite ways.
+Sometimes arbitration can be a win-win situation.
+Other times your interests are tied together in an inversely proportional way such that aspect of arbitration that benefits your adversary, harms you, and vice versa.
+For example, one party may want a quick resolution while the other party wants a delay.
+Extending the time for resolution will affect the parties in opposite ways.

 The analysis can be nuanced.
-Usually there’s a little of both going on.
-One cannot know all the facts known by an adversary, or their motives.
-Take, for example, matters of publicity and public disclosure.
-Defendants accused of wrongdoing will not want allegations of misconduct publicly aired in trial, especially if a bad result is expected.
-Nor would they want facts, perhaps known only to them, publicly disclosed for other plaintiffs to use in future cases against them.
-Such matters, with facts unknown to plaintiffs, may help steer defendants towards arbitration, where proceedings are generally private.
-Plaintiffs, by contrast, may desire publicity to heighten awareness of defendants’ bad conduct.
-Or they may wish to use the threat of it, and the threat of disclosure of incriminating facts for other plaintiffs to use, as leverage to settle their cases for more.
+One generally doesn’t know all the facts known by an adversary at the outset of the dispute resolution process.
+Then there’s the matter 0f publicity and public disclosure.
+Defendants accused of wrongdoing do not want allegations of misconduct publicly aired in trial, especially if a bad result is expected.
+Nor do they want bad facts to be disclosed, facts that may be known only to them when the process begins.
+It’s bad for revenue and provides fodder for others to use against them in other cases.
+These considerations may help steer defendants towards arbitration, where proceedings are generally private.
+Plaintiffs by contrast may desire publicity to heighten awareness of defendants’ bad conduct, or they may wish to use the threat of it, and the threat of disclosure of bad facts during the process as leverage to settle their cases for more.

 Arbitrator Interest And Repeat Players

 Arbitration is a business.
 It differs from the court system in that respect.
-Arbitrators are paid well, but, unlike judges, they’re only paid when they work.
-They’re paid by the parties – and selected by them too.
+Arbitrators are paid well, but unlike judges, they’re only paid when they work.
+They’re paid by the parties, and selected by them too.
 That selection process lets parties veto individuals appearing on rosters of potential arbitrators.
-Ruling against a party may increase the likelihood that an arbitrator will be vetoed in the future, a factor relevant when considering whether to arbitrate against parties who are repeat players in the arbitration arena.
+If an arbitrator rules against a party, especially a repeat player in the arbitration arena, that may increase the likelihood that the person will not be selected as an arbitrator in the future.
+This is a relevant consideration in deciding whether to arbitrate against a repeat player in the arbitration arena.

 The Process: Arbitration vs. Court

-How do arbitrations compare to trials?
+How does an arbitration compare to a trial?
 Our court system is mature.
-Rules governing trials rest on common law binding precedent refined over generations.
-From these refinements of process, reliability and predictability have emerged.
+The court rules and case law governing trials have been refined over generations.
+From these refinements of process reliability and predictability have emerged.
 Trial courts, then, generally get things right, and if they don’t, appeals may be taken to fix mistakes.
 No such rights exist in arbitration.
 There, you get one shot.

-Another consideration: if a dispute turns on very esoteric and specialized knowledge, the parties may pick arbitrators with strong knowledge of the subject matter.
-That may be helpful.
+Also, if a dispute turns on esoteric and specialized knowledge the parties may benefit by choosing an arbitrator with strong knowledge of the subject matter, something that is not permitted in trials.